Issue Cycle Time: The Key to Engineering Operations

 What is the Issue Cycle Time?

 Issue cycle time measures the duration between when work actively begins on a task and its completion.
+This is the actual time spent on the task, excluding any waiting periods or idle time.

 This metric specifically tracks the time developers spend actively working on an issue, excluding external delays or waiting periods.

 Unlike lead time, which includes all elapsed time from issue creation, cycle time focuses purely on active development effort.
+Cycle time calculation and the use of a cycle time formula are essential for quantifying this metric, helping teams identify bottlenecks, benchmark performance, and find opportunities for improvement.

 Core Components of Issue Cycle Time